BettercareHealth/bettercare/newborn-care/test-14.md

 	+	A long, smooth upper lip
 	-	Hydrocephalus
 	-	Single palmar creases
-20. When speaking to parents of an infant with birth defects, it is best:
+20. When speaking to parents of an infant with a congenital disorder, it is best:
 	+	To tell them as soon as possible
 	-	To wait until all the results of the special investigations are available
 	-	Not to allow them to see the infant until they have had a chance to get over the shock